 - 1972: Introduction of the ABA-100 blood chemistry analyzer as well as Ausria, a breakthrough radioimmunoassay test for detecting serum hepatitis.
 This marks the beginning of our modern diagnostics business, in which we quickly became a world leader.

-- 1985: FDA approval of the first licensed test to identify the HIV virus in blood, helping to secure the safety of the blood supply.
+- 1985: Approval of the first FDA-licensed test to identify the HIV virus in blood, helping to secure the safety of the blood supply.
 This is one of our greatest achievements and the first significant medical victory against what had, until then, seemed an unstoppable threat.

 - 1998: Introduction of Glucerna, a group of cereals, health shakes and snack bars formulated specifically for diabetics and others with dietary restrictions.